Vinz2008/C./README.md

 - [ ] Add REPL
 - [ ] Add mold linker support to cpoint-build (and the linker driver in the cpoint exe ?)
 - [ ] Work on core library like in rust (make built-in types modules like i32 be imported by default)
+- [ ] Add support in members block for built-in types like i32
 - [ ] Replace float and double with f32 and f64 ?

 ## Benchmarks compared to other languages